dataprofessor/streamlit-shap/README.md

 import pandas as pd
 ```

+Next, we'll set the page layout to be wide such that contents in the Streamlit app can spread the full page width.
 ```python
 st.set_page_config(layout="wide")
 ```

+Then, we'll load in a dataset from the `shap` library:
 ```python
 @st.experimental_memo
 def load_data():
     return shap.datasets.adult()
 ```

+Subsequently, we'll definite a function called `load_model` for taking in the `X, y` matrix pair as input, perform data splitting to train/test sets, constructing a `DMatrix` and build an XGBoost model.
 ```python
 @st.experimental_memo
 def load_model(X, y):